How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Results and Analysis

 \subsection{Regularization Coefficient Analysis}

 \cref{fig:reg_conf_inf} demonstrate the effect of the regularization coefficient $\varphi$ in \cref{eq:total_loss} on PPL and accuracy across three tasks.
 As $\varphi$ increases, PPL gradually decreases, indicating a stronger emphasis on preserving general ability.
 Higher values of $\varphi$ correspond to better general ability retention.
 However, as shown in \cref{fig:reg_conf_piqa}, increasing $\varphi$ negatively impacts the average accuracy on PiQA.
-Based on these observations, we select $e^{-3}$ as the optimal value for the regularization coefficient, as it strikes a balance between task performance and general ability (lower PPL).
+Thus, $e^{-3}$ is selected as the optimal value for the regularization coefficient to balance task performance and general ability (lower PPL).